Skip to Main Content

 - Making or accepting personal cell phone calls unless they are important or urgent matters.
 If you need to make or answer a call, you are certainly welcome to do so elsewhere to safeguard your privacy and not distract others.

 - Inviting anyone behind the reference desk.
 If you have an unauthorized person behind the desk, you are responsible for what happens while they are there (e.g. they take a set of keys from one of the drawers).
 Students using the reference desk area as a passthrough is permitted.

 - Hanging out behind the circulation desk.
 You may interact with circ students at the front of the circ desk, but not behind it.
 You don't work there and you don't belong there.

-If you are not meeting any of the above expectations satisfactorily, I will discuss the situation with you and work with you to correct the matter.
+If you are not meeting any of the above expectations consistently and satisfactorily, I will discuss the situation with you and work with you to correct the matter.
 If your work performance does not satisfactorily improve within a reasonable period, you may be terminated from your position.